Visitor InformationBoat traffic is heavy near Mara Park: swim only in designated areas.

 - History: Established in 1938.

-- Cultural Heritage: There is evidence of prehistoric use of this site by native people.
+- Cultural Heritage: There is evidence of prehistoric use of this site by indigenous people.

 - Conservation: The shore of Mara Lake is important habitat for salmon.